Skip to main content

 Is The Grand Buffet (Hong Kong) good for a special occasion?

 Yes, with caveats.
-The 62nd-floor setting at Hopewell Centre gives it a physical occasion quality that most buffets lack, and the 3-Star World of Fine Wine accreditation signals a wine programme worth engaging with.
+The 62nd-floor setting at Hopewell Centre gives it a physical occasion quality that most buffets lack, the 3-Star World of Fine Wine accreditation signals a wine programme worth engaging.
 It fits a celebration where guests want a relaxed format and scenic context rather than a formal tasting menu — for a dinner where service choreography and course sequencing matter, Ta Vie or The Chairman would be stronger choices.